-One of the most successful coaches in sports, Jill Ellis remains committed to teaching improvement both on and off the field – through constant adaptation, lessons in leadership, and the fight for equality.
+One of the most successful coaches in sports and the winningest coach in U.S. Soccer history, Jill Ellis remains committed to teaching improvement both on and off the field – through constant adaptation, lessons in leadership, and the fight for equality.

 Jill Ellis has acquired both grit and wisdom during her years working at the highest level of sport.
 But the lesson that continues to resonate is the one that applies on a universal scale.

-“I don’t care if you’re a CEO leading a Fortune 500 company, an English professor teaching a class, or you’re a coach, you must connect with people,” Ellis says.
+“I don’t care if you’re a CEO leading a Fortune 500 company, an English professor teaching a class, or you’re a coach, you must connect with people, instill confidence and find ways to motivate them,” Ellis says.

 Ellis’s skill in finding common ground with those around her has been paramount in her role as head coach of the U.S. Women’s National Soccer Team and former development director of the United States Soccer Federation.